 How to use OKRs to achieve ESG goals

-To achieve ESG goals with the OKR method, you will need to first undergo the full adoption process.
+To achieve your corporate ESG goals with the OKR method, you will need to first undergo the full adoption process.
 This includes understanding the method, getting buy-in at all levels of the organization, and running a test-pilot with OKRs to identify and solve any challenges with implementation.

 Once you have some fluency with the OKR method, there are three broad steps you should take to use OKRs to achieve ESG goals.